eaglestone/ks3-computing/README.md

 ### End of unit assessment

-Assessment at the end of each unit will have the joint aims of identify what students have remembered and their ability to apply their learning.
+Assessment at the end of each unit will have the joint aims of identifying what students have remembered and their ability to apply their learning.

 ## Sources:

 I am grateful to the following people and bodies who have published material freely that has informed my thinking.
 This is not an exhaustive list and it will change.

-[The Learning Spy – David Didau](http://learningspy.co.uk/): A big inspiration and a professional role model.
+[The Learning Spy: David Didau](http://learningspy.co.uk/): A big inspiration as a teacher.
 Amongst other things, he put me on to Bjork through his blog and Tweeting.

 [Computing at School](http://www.computingatschool.org.uk/): The Computing At School Working Group (CAS) is a grass roots organisation that aims to promote the teaching of Computing at school.
 CAS is a collaborative partner with the BCS through the BCS Academy of Computing, and has formal support from other industry partners.